reifeitan/Hello_World/README.md

 <p>
   My first professional objective is landing a job in a field I find interesting and the task at hand is mainly around gathering insights by harnessing data.<br>
   <br>
-I found out that the things I enjoyed most in previous roles were the analytical ones, i.e. analyzing data, gathering insights, and presenting them.
+I like solving problems.
+Google, Medium\stackoverflow are probably my most close professional friends.
+And the most important thing is that I enjoy building useful stuff, with a strong business orientation.
-Also,  I believe my background as a CPA gives me a deeper understanding and unique perspective to explore data in a more businessy way.<br>
+Also,  I believe my background as a CPA gives me a deeper understanding and unique perspective to explore data in a more businessy way, on top of the soft skills I gained over the years participating in hundred of meetings with units' leaders.<br>
 <br>
   Creative problem solving? definitely me.
 How many CPAs do you know with a github page? ;)<br>
   <br>